Pinafore/nlp-hw/adversarial/README.md

 reaction is taught in most organic chemistry classes), or connective (Samuel Beckett drove Andre the Giant to School).

+There's an example of this in this directory.

 Use of ChatGPT
 ========